automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Sauroniops.md

 # Sauroniops
-## Description: This dinosaur's name means "Eye of Sauron".
+## This dinosaur's name means "Eye of Sauron".